sebmarkbage/ecmascript-realm-snapshot/README.md

 ### Non-Goals in the MVP

 It is a non-goal to provide a declarative loading API for the Web as part of this proposal but this proposal should take such a future hook into account.
-This is similar to [Web Assembly's path](https://github.com/WebAssembly/design/issues/972).
+This is similar to [WebAssembly's path](https://github.com/WebAssembly/design/issues/972).

 It's a non-goal to support partial Realms (such as individual objects) to be serialized independently in this MVP but the API should support expanding to that in the future.

-It's a non-goal to support ECMAScript and Web Assembly to be compiled into a single snapshot for now.
+It's a non-goal to support ECMAScript and WebAssembly to be compiled into a single snapshot for now.

 It's a non-goal to support any form of abstraction interpretation and serialization of placeholder functions or values.